 The City’s Auxiliary Communications Services (Ham Radios) program which supports the City’s Emergency Operations Center currently has crucial radio communications equipment located within the secured area of the Park.
 This includes radio antennas and repeaters for the Ham Radio Network.
 This location also includes a repeater for the GMRS (General Mobile Radio Service) which supports the Hub Sites in Magnolia, Queen Anne, Interbay, Fremont and Wallingford.

-As outlined above the role of the EPC in developing an emergency/preparedness plan for the community has been recognized and supported by the District Council, the City Council, the Office of Emergency Management and the Park’s Department.
+As outlined above the role of the MIQA in developing an emergency/preparedness plan for the community has been recognized by the City Council, the Office of Emergency Management and the Park’s Department.
 Magnolia Manor Park was included as a Hub site at the request of the District Council and has been promoted as such to the community.
 The designation of a Park as a Hub site is a legitimate use of the Park and should be incorporated within the general use plans of the Park.
-The EPC involvement in the Design Review is to ensure that this legitimacy is not overlooked and that there is open space within the design to support the identified needs of the Hub.
+MIQA involvement in the Design Review is to ensure that this legitimacy is not overlooked and that there is open space within the design to support the identified needs of the Hub.

 Location: 150 W Blaine St, at 1st Ave W, south of the Queen Anne Community Center